Wavering Spain dents European shares

 * Says sees Ebitda, net profit growing "mid single digit" in 2017 Further company coverage: (Madrid Newsroom)

-LONDON, Sept 18 European shares fell on Tuesday as Spain's reluctance to seek a sovereign bailout kept the country's implied borrowing costs high and prompted investors to continue booking profits on a stellar two-month run for euro zone banks.
+LONDON, Sept 18 European shares fell on Tuesday as uncertainty about a potential Spanish sovereign bailout kept the country's debt yields high and prompted investors to continue booking profits on a stellar two-month run for euro zone banks.

-Spain has yet to put in a request for international help, which it needs to do before the European Central Bank could start buying its bonds, and said on Tuesday it was still considering the potential terms.
+Spain has yet to put in a request for international help - which it needs to do before the European Central Bank can start buying its bonds and help ease tensions in the debt market, and said on Tuesday it was still considering the terms.

-"ECB's (intervention) is subject to Spain asking ... for a bailout; until then there will be volatility," said Manish Singh, head of investment services at Crossbridge Capital.
+"ECB's (intervention) is subject to Spain asking... for a bailout; until then there will be volatility," Manish Singh, head of investment services at Crossbridge Capital, said.

 "I will buy the dips to add to positions.
 I think Spain will have to accept their fate and bite the bailout bullet."

-Spain's hesitation cast a shadow over Italy, which is also seen as a possible bailout candidate.
-Milan's main shares index, the FTSE MIB, fell 2.4 percent, dragged down by lenders Intesa Sanpaolo and UniCredit.

-Fiat, down 4.3 percent, also weighed on the FTSE MIB and led a 2.3 percent selloff among auto shares after data showed car sales fell 8.5 percent in Europe last month as the relentless crisis undermined consumer demand.

-The pan-European FTSEurofirst 300 provisionally closed 0.4 percent lower at 1,111.74, further retreating from 14-month highs hit on Friday.
+The pan-European FTSEurofirst 300 provisionally closed 0.2 percent lower to 1,114.39, further retreating from 14-month highs hit on Friday, on the back of monetary intervention expectations from the ECB and U.S. Federal Reserve.

-The ECB's announcement it was willing to buy the bonds of struggling euro zone states lifted German analyst and investor morale in September, the closely watched ZEW survey showed on Tuesday.

-Global investors have also turned more bullish on euro zone equities since the ECB's move, Bank of America-Merrill Lynch's asset allocation survey showed, with a net 1 percent investors now "overweight" the region.

 * Says sees Ebitda, net profit growing "mid single digit" in 2017 Further company coverage: (Madrid Newsroom)